American Pie (film): Casting

 Universal wanted to cast Jonathan Taylor Thomas in the role of Jim Levenstein, but Thomas turned it down.
 Bill Murray was considered for the role of Noah Levenstein, Jim's dad.
-Eugene Levy was ultimately cast in the role, which was originally written to be "much more of a red-meat, All-American dad guy", but Levy decided on playing him as more of a "neurotic, suffering, overprotective, overinvolved father".
+Eugene Levy was ultimately cast in the role, which was originally written to be "much more of a red-meat, All-American dad guy", but Levy decided on playing him as more of a "neurotic, suffering, overprotective, overinvolved father".According to his book Fahrenheit-182, Blink-182 members Tom DeLonge and Mark Hoppus auditioned for the role of Stifler but it ultimately was given to Seann William Scott.

 Filming

 Northwest view of the Los Cerritos house.

 Principal photography on the film, then titled Great Falls, began on July 21 and wrapped on September 11, 1998.
 The title was changed to American Pie due to a negative test screening audiences reaction to the title Great Falls, Universal initially repeatedly turned down the title American Pie until late in production.

 Though set in Michigan, the film was shot in Southern California, particularly Long Beach.
 Millikan High School was used for exterior shots, and Long Beach Polytechnic High School was used for interior shots.
 Both schools are within five miles of the Virginia Country Club and Los Cerritos neighborhood (where Ferris Bueller's Day Off and Donnie Darko were filmed).

 In the film, the town is called "East Great Falls".
 The restaurant hangout, "Dog Years", is based on Yesterdog, a popular hot dog restaurant in the nearby Eastown neighborhood of Grand Rapids.
 The "Central Chicks" and "Central" Lacrosse team that East Great Falls plays against is an amalgam of nearby Forest Hills Central High School.
 The working title for the film had been "East Grand Rapids".

 Due to the film's modest budget, Universal gave the filmmakers considerable creative freedom during filming, which allowed the actors to improvise much of the dialogue.